HELP US EMPOWER YOUR WORKFORCE

 • Manage apprenticeship funds

 Employers will be required to allow apprentices to learn while earning.
 Part of the agreement is that they will be granted time working towards meeting the Knowledge, Skills and Behaviours required.
-The time allowed must be 20% of their contracted hours.

 Employers will be required to allow apprentices to learn while earning.
 Part of the agreement is that they will be granted time working towards meeting the Knowledge, Skills and Behaviours required.
-The time allowed must be 20% of their contracted hours.

 • Mentoring, such as shadowing colleagues or coaching, is a practical way to learn and allows the apprentice an opportunity to share best practice through demonstration and questioning.